mkrznar/ESP32-ADS1115-Logger/README.md

 ### Settings (`/settings.html`)
 This page allows you to:
 * **Log on Boot:** Enable or disable automatic logging when the ESP32 starts up.
 * **Channel Configuration:** Adjust scaling factors and measurement units for each of the 8 ADC channels.
 These settings are permanently saved in NVS (Non-Volatile Storage) and applied to ADC readings.
-Decimal values for scaling factors will be displayed formatted correctly (e.g., `10.2000`).

-## ADS1115 Integration
-The project uses two ADS1115 modules on the I2C bus, reading 4 single-ended channels from each.
-Scaling factors are applied after reading raw voltages, converting them into the desired physical quantities.

 ## License
 This project is licensed under the MIT License.